simurai/open-from-github/README.md

-# Open from GitHub
+# GitHub -> Atom

-Opens stuff from github.com in Atom.
+An Atom package that lets you open stuff from github.com in Atom.

 > Very much :construction: WIP :construction: